 - Squidward became involved in one of these with Krabby Patties in the SpongeBob SquarePants episode "Just One Bite".

 - Garfield also had one of these in a Dream Sequence in the Garfield and Friends episode "Nighty Nightmare", as well as in other episodes including "Fit For A King" and "Forget Me Not".

 - Likewise, this also happened to Numbuh Two in Codename: Kids Next Door in two episodes, "Operation: N.O.-P.O.W.U.H." and "Operation: F.O.O.D.F.I.T.E."

 - In Disney's first Winnie the Pooh short, the book turns page after page of Pooh stuffing himself.

 - Shaggy and Scooby-Doo also had these in numerous episodes in most incarnations, due to their Big Eater status.

 - Subverted in Tex Avery's 1936 Merrie Melodies short "Page Miss Glory."
 During Abner the Bellhop's Imagine Spot at a ritzy hotel, an obese man demands food, so four waiters hurriedly pile his table with comestibles.
 He takes a bit out of half an olive and leaves.

-- Friz Freleng's "Pigs Is Pigs" has a little boy pig glomping everyone else's food in the family so he is sent to bed as punishment.
-He dreams of being force fed food by machinery until he is so obese he can barely walk.
+- Friz Freleng's "Pigs Is Pigs" has a little boy piglet glomping everyone else's food in the family so he is sent to bed as punishment.
+He has a nightmare of being force fed food by machinery until he is so obese he can barely walk.
 He explodes after taking one last bite out of a morsel, and then he wakes up from his dream.

 - The second act of the Mr. Bogus episode "Class Clown Bogus" showed Bogus taking the opportunity to help himself to the food that is being served in the cafeteria.